 An Opportunity to Inform and Educate

-If you are familiar with the current scenario and concerns, you may assist in informing and educating your team members who might not be.
-This has the potential to help you develop a workforce that is better informed and more involved.
+If you have an understanding of the current context and issues, you may help inform and educate your peers who do not.
+This has the potential to help you build a more informed and engaged workforce.

 Improves Critical Thinking